oznogon/gattaibushido-public/rules/04_advanced_play.md

 The narrative assistance can be direct, such as a member of that Faction taking immediate action in the Pilot's stead.
 It can instead be indirect, such as someone in the Faction having provided the Pilot intel before this conflict.

-## Accruing Strikes
+## Causing Offense to a Faction

 When the Pilots narratively distress, offend, or piss off a Faction, this activates a +Disfavor trigger.
-Unless somehow mitigated, +Disfavor triggers result in the accrual of Strike tokens placed on top of the Faction's index card on the table.
+Unless somehow mitigated, +Disfavor triggers result in the accrual of Offense tokens placed on top of the Faction's index card on the table.

 Factions follow the standard "three strikes and you're out!" rule of decorum.
-This means that a Faction can have no more than two Strike tokens on it at any time.
+This means that a Faction can have no more than two Offense tokens on it at any time.
 If ever it would acquire a third token, it is either removed from play or worse: converted into a new Threat (see below).

-Coach can offer the removal of Strikes as rewards for narrative actions the Pilots might take in order to heal social wounds and make amends for their offenses.
+Coach can offer the removal of Offenses as rewards for narrative actions the Pilots might take in order to heal social wounds and make amends for their offenses.

 ### Enraged Factions: New Threats!

-At Coach's discretion, any Faction that accrues three Strikes may directly turn against the players, directing its efforts to actively bring them down.
+At Coach's discretion, any Faction that accrues three Offenses may directly turn against the players, directing its efforts to actively bring them down.
 This results in the Faction transforming into a new Threat, with its Agency converting directly into its new Threat Rating.
 Use the standard Threat-building rules to give the Threat powers (see p.
 SQUARP).

 All invested Favor cards on a Threat-converted Faction are discarded.